 Best Overall Image of the Season.

-Entries should be mounted not larger than 500mm x 400mm (20” x 16”) including the mount.
-All prints must show a title and the member’s competition number on the reverse (but not their name).
+Entries should be mounted not larger than 500mm x 400mm including the mount.
+All entries must be presented in accordance with the PhotoEntry System which is accessed via the Morton Photographic Society Web Site Members Pages.
+The Presentation Sequence Number, obtained when entering an image onto the Competition Entry system, is to be legibly written on the back of the mount along with the title of the image.
+Do not include your name on the print.
 A digital image must also be provided for projection on the night of the competition in the same format as for PDI’s.
 Prints may be produced digitally or chemically and may be home or trade processed.

 5. Copyright Statement: